Eating And Sleeping At Spier

 Dinner at the hotel:

-For dinner we were given a set menu (R250) with choices for starers of a warm pea and mint soup with bacon foam or cured and pickled Franschhoek trout.
+For dinner we were given a set menu (R250) with choices for starters of a warm pea and mint soup with bacon foam or cured and pickled Franschhoek trout.
 Main course choices were between oven roast free range chicken with garlic potato puree, chorizo grilled baby veg or grass fed beef grill served with creamy African maize, garden green vegetables, peppered wild mushroom sauce.
 The dessert options were granadilla panna cotta with berry coulis or chocolate brownie with chantilly cream and summer berries.

 I started with the soup which had broccoli croutons.
 I could definitely taste the peas but I could not taste the bacon or the mint.
 For my main course I had the beef which was very tender.
 The maize was really nice but I found the sauce to be far too peppery for my palate.
 The vegetables were al dente and the mushrooms were divine.
 The panna cotta was very soft and really tasted of granadilla.